 Since insurance coverage is provided while you are on your program abroad, you may be thinking about dropping your current coverage.
-We recommend that you maintain Affordable Care Act-compliant health insurance at all times (even during your time out of the country) in order to avoid any potential tax penalties for failure to comply with the Affordable Care Act's mandatory insurance requirement.
+We recommend that you maintain Affordable Care Act-compliant health insurance at all times (even during your time out of the country).
 You should contact your insurance provider with any questions about your specific policy.
 Education Abroad does not sell insurance or in any way guarantee payment of benefits.
-Do not make any assumptions about your coverage.
+Do not make any assumptions about your coverage and maintain coverage at all times while you are in the U.S., before, during, and after your program.